 The final impetus was an opportunity to see Reshad Feild and attend a lecture and seminar he was giving there.
 I later found out that in the last few years Reshad has only given one public lecture, which happened to also be in Berlin.
 On Friday morning I was helping to clean the space for Reshads talk that night when a young man comes up and begins talking to a couple of people.
 They are all speaking in German, which I do not speak, but can sometimes understand.

 It turns out that this man was standing downstairs outside the bookstore window, which is sponsoring Reshads new book signing on Saturday, and as he is looking at the poster of the talk that evening, he asked himself if he should attend.
 Just then he turns around and standing there is Reshad with his wife Barbara and another woman who is telling him that this is the place where he will be lecturing tonight.
-In that moment the young man decides this in a very strong sign and he will attend the evening lecture.
+At that moment the young man decides this is a very strong sign and he will attend the evening lecture.
 Now he must decide whether to attend the seminar on Saturday.
 So there he was standing among a couple of dozen people who had volunteered to clean asking what would happen during the seminar.
 The general response was that Reshad is most unpredictable and there was no way to really know.